fcrozatier/champagne/README.md

 ## What is champagne?

 Champagne is a voting platform for massive competitions.
-It implements the [NodeRank](https://github.com/fcrozatier/NodeRank) peer ranking algorithm where people vote by comparing pairs of entries to let the best ones bubble up the surface.
+It implements a peer ranking algorithm where people vote by comparing pairs of entries to let the best ones bubble up the surface.

 ## Features